 Many interesting rock formations have been created due to rains and winds over the eons.
 Absolutely grab a local guide to show you around.
 There are just so many things to do here, that a week would probably be not enough for a passionate hiker.
 Personally speaking, I’d say that Kyzyl-Oi is, in fact, one of the best tourist attractions in Kyrgyzstan.

 6. Visit Son-Kul Lake

 Son-Kul (sometimes Song Kol or Song Köl) is one of the highest mountain lakes in the world.
 With a length of 29 kilometers, the amazing lake is located at an altitude of more than 3,000 meters.
 In summer the shore will be sprinkled with yurt camps and grazing animals.
-It is also known for its rich birdlife, making it a paradise for the ornithologist.
+It is also known for its rich birdlife, making it a paradise for ornithologists.

 7. See Jeti-Oguz

 But there is more.
 If you follow the river further upwards, you will enter the most beautiful valley.
 In fact, the valley looks a bit like taken straight from a movie about Heidi.
 Further up in the mountains you will find a small settlement consisting of 4 houses.
 Yuri Gagarin is said to have trained here.
-Certainly a special place – not sure if i would call it one of the top tourist attractions in Kyrgyzstan 😉
+Certainly a special place – not sure if I would call it one of the top tourist attractions in Kyrgyzstan ;-)

 8. Wildlife experiences

 Kyrgyzstan’s nature it almost unspoiled.
-There are so many uninhabited mountain regions that are possible to see virtually untouched nature.
+There are so many uninhabited mountain regions that it’s possible to see virtually untouched nature.
 You will have no problem at all spotting an eagle.
 In fact, they seem to be so common, that you will have to be blind to not see one.